usagi-coffee/tree-sitter-abl/README.md

 # tree-sitter-abl

-> The project is in very early stage so expect that it's very broken and incomplete.
+> The project is in very early stage - expect that it's very broken and incomplete

-OpenEdge ABL grammar for tree-sitter.
+OpenEdge Advanced Business Language (ABL) grammar for tree-sitter

 ## Usage